Republican Tommy Tuberville defeats Sen. Doug Jones in Alabama

 CLICK HERE TO GET THE FOX NEWS APP

-Republican campaign strategist Angi Stalnaker said Tuberville came in with an "incredible advantage" just by having an "R" by his name.
-She noted that Jones lost even more credibility with Alabamians with his vote in February to remove Trump from office.
+Republican campaign strategist Angi Stalnaker said Tuberville came in with an "incredible advantage" just by having an "R" next to his name.
+She noted that Jones lost even more credibility with Alabamians with his vote in February to remove Trump from office after the president's impeachment by the House.

 "I think Senator Jones has been on the ropes since the day he was sworn in, but when he cast a vote to impeach Trump. ...
 I think he put his nail in his own coffin," Stalnaker said.